$1,301,622Average Value$597Average Price per Sq Ft9Homes For Sale

 Some year-round residents send their children to Falmouth Public Schools, which was named a green ribbon district in 2024 for its focus on the environment.
 Each school in the district has an outdoor classroom, and kids engage in hands-on learning with organizations such as the Coonamessett River Trust and the Marine Biological Laboratory.
 Preschool through fourth graders may attend North Falmouth Elementary School, which gets an A-minus Niche rating.
 For fifth and sixth grade, they transition to Morse Pond School, which also earns an A-minus.
 Lawrence School, with a B rating, serves students in seventh and eighth grades.
 At A-minus-rated Falmouth High School, students who study Spanish or French have the opportunity to study abroad through exchange programs.
 Some area students attend middle and high school at the private Falmouth Academy, which Niche ranks as the No.1 private high school in the county.

-Falmouth High School is home of the Clippers.
+Falmouth High School is home to the Clippers athletic teams.

 Area considerations